Iranian languages: Terminology and grouping

+Etymology

+The term Iran derives directly from Middle Persian Ērān, first attested in a third-century inscription at Naqsh-e Rostam, with the accompanying Parthian inscription using the term Aryān, in reference to the Iranian peoples.
+The Middle-Iranian ērān and aryān are oblique plural forms of gentilic nouns ēr- (Middle Persian) and ary- (Parthian), both deriving from Proto-Iranian language *arya- (meaning "Aryan", i.e. "of the Iranians").
+In the Iranic languages spoken on the plateau, the gentilic is attested as a self-identifier, included in ancient inscriptions and the literature of the Avesta, and remains also in other Iranian ethnic names Alan (Ир Ir) and Iron (Ирон).

 Iranian vs. Iranic

-The term Iranian is applied to any language which descends from the ancestral Proto-Iranian language.
+When used as a linguistic term Iranian is applied to any language which descends from the ancestral Proto-Iranian language.

 Some scholars such as John R. Perry prefer the term Iranic as the anthropological name for the linguistic family and ethnic groups of this category, and Iranian for anything about the modern country of Iran.
-He uses the same analogue as in differentiating German from Germanic or differentiating Turkish and Turkic.
+He uses the same analogue as in differentiating German from Germanic, Finnish from Finnic, or differentiating Turkish and Turkic.

 This use of the term for the Iranian language family was introduced in 1836 by Christian Lassen.
 Robert Needham Cust used the term Irano-Aryan in 1878, and Orientalists such as George Abraham Grierson and Max Müller contrasted Irano-Aryan (Iranian) and Indo-Aryan (Indic).
 Some recent scholarship, primarily in German, has revived this convention.

 Grouping

 The Iranian languages are divided into the following branches: